RiTA-nlp/ITALIC/README.md

 | dbmdz/bert-base-italian-xxl-uncased | NLU | 110M | 5e-5 | 8 | 5 | 500 steps | 0.01 | 1m 30s per epoch | 1.4ms per sample |
 | morenolq/bart-it | NLU | 141M | 5e-5 | 8 | 5 | 500 steps | 0.01 | 1m 54s per epoch | 1.9 ms per sample |

-In all cases we opted for AdamW optimizer.
+In all cases, we opted for the AdamW optimizer.
 All experiments were run on a single NVIDIA A6000 GPU.

 ### SLU intent classification